 Education, R&D, publications, creativity, and patents are important.
 However, to leverage them in taking ideas to market at profit, culture matters.
-In fact, profiting from innovation demands passion for perfection, and winning traits.
-In absence of this cultural strength, progress in other indicators, often, falls shorts in turning ideas to better quality products, requiring fewer resources to produce.
+In fact, profiting from Innovation demands Passion for Perfection, and winning traits.
+In absence of this cultural strength, progress in other indicators, often, falls short in turning ideas into better quality products, requiring fewer resources to produce.
 Historical background in sharpening weapons with their own ideas for winning war has played a vital role in deepening this culture.
 Innovation success stories in Japan and other countries underscore the role of such a culture in succeeding in innovation.

 Human beings have two fundamental inherent characteristics.
 The first one is that they are after economic incentives—profit.
-The next one is winning attitude, whether at the individual, firm or national levels.
+The next one is winning attitude, whether at the individual, firm, or national levels.
 Innovation is a means for meeting both of these two traits.
 Innovation in the form of ideas for making products better and cheaper offers the means of profiting.
 On the other hand, it also offers the edge of outperforming competitors.
-However, ideas for improving quality and reducing cost requires a passion for perfection and a winning attitude.
+However, ideas for improving quality and reducing cost require a passion for perfection and a winning attitude.
 Hence, profiting from innovation demands a passion for winning and perfection.
-This is an important area to focus on creating an innovation economy.
+This is an important area to focus on creating an Innovation Economy.

-Profiting from innovation demands a flow of ideas—as opposed to an occasional creative sparks
+Profiting from innovation demands a Flow of Ideas—as opposed to occasional creative sparks

 Although innovation is perceived as the outcome of a creative spark in genius, it’s about pursuing a relentless journey of making products better and cheaper through a flow of ideas.
 Of course, the profit-making incentive is at the core.
 Apart from it, winning the race for enjoying the victory is also a strong driver.
 The next question is how to get a flow of ideas.
 As opposed to just an occasional burst of creative minds, there is a need for continued as well as predictable progression in producing ideas.
 First of all, it requires a passion for perfection and a winning attitude.
 Furthermore, there is a need for the flow of knowledge.